itisusama-writer/152410/chapter-10.md

 And Ayesha stared out the window and wondered if her silence made her complicit.
 If by choosing not to tell, she was choosing to enable something that might destroy them all.

 But what choice did she have?
-Tell the family and lose her cousin's trust forever?
+Tell the family and lose her sister's trust forever?
 Watch them try to "fix" Areeba, maybe hurt her in the process?
 Risk Faisal becoming dangerous if cornered?

 No. The only choice was to watch.
 To wait.
 To be ready to act if—when—things went wrong.